sizovs/boring-stack/README.md

 # SQLite caveats
 For transactions that contain multiple statements where the first statement is not an INSERT, UPDATE, or DELETE, it is important to run the transaction as `.immediate()`.
 This ensures that SQLite will queue the write if other writes are in progress, respecting the `busy_timeout` pragma.
 If you forget to do this, SQLite will run the transaction in a deferred mode.
 This means it will attempt to acquire a write lock only when it first encounters the INSERT, UPDATE, or DELETE statement and won't respect `busy_timeout` if the database is locked for writing, leading to `sqlite_busy` errors.

+# Scaling SQLite write performance
+It's well-known that SQLite doesn't support concurrent writes – while one process is writing, others are waiting.
+Even though you can still get 1,000 writes/second on a single DB file, you may need higher throughput.
+Rather than complicating your architecture by (prematurely) splitting a system into multiple self-contained systems, you can split the database into multiple files.
+For example, db.sqlite3 can become users.sqlite3 and comments.sqlite3.
+If write concurrency was a bottleneck, this approach nearly doubles your write performance.
+Simple and effective.

 # Web analytics
 For web analytics I use self-hosted https://plausible.io, but https://goaccess.io is also a great option because it can run on the same server (and it's not subject to ad-blocking).